 This KPI takes into account the time for which the equipment was available for production after leaving out the unplanned stops and planned stops.

-The ratio of actual run time to the planned production time gives the idea on the potential of the equipment.
+The ratio of actual run time to the planned production time gives an idea of the potential of the equipment.

 |Planned Stops||50 mins|